Windmill Theatre: Tableaux vivants

 Van Damm produced a series of nude tableaux vivants based on themes such as Annie Oakley, mermaids, American Indians, and Britannia.
+Typically, nude performers would assemble onstage with the curtain down (i.e. out of sight of the audience) and then strike poses before the curtain went up.
+The performers would then hold those poses, remaining perfectly still until the curtain came down again.
+Alternatively, a succession of nude performers would stand in the wings on trolleys and be wheeled onstage from the wings by a fully-clothed stage-hand.
+In all cases the performers themselves had to remain completely motionless, as if they were a statue made of stone or bronze.

 Later, movement was introduced in the form of the fan dance, where a naked dancing girl's body was concealed by fans held by herself and four female attendants.
 At the end of the act the girl would stand stock still, and her attendants would remove the concealing fans to reveal her nudity.
 The girl would then hold the pose for about ten seconds before the close of the performance.
 Another way the spirit of the law was evaded, enabling the girl to move, and thus satisfying the demands of the audience, was by moving the props rather than the girls.
 Ruses such as a technically motionless nude girl holding on to a spinning rope were used.
 Since the rope was moving rather than the girl, authorities allowed it, even though the girl's body was displayed in motion.